MelvinM8/BIMM-SQA2023-PROJECT/README.md

 4. Report our activities and lessons learned.

 ### Work In Progress
 1. Creating a Git Hook using Bandit and YAML file.
+(DONE)

 ### Instructions
-TODO
+#### Git Hook Instructions
+1. Modify the files you want to check for security weaknesses.
+2. Git add the files.
+3. Git commit and see the pre-commit hook run.
+4. Check the CSV file for the results.

 ### Deadline
 May 01, 2023